thirdweb-dev/go-sdk/docs/index.md

 ## Getting Started

 To start using this SDK, you just need to pass in a provider configuration.
+It's also strongly recommended that you use your thirdweb API keys with the SDK in order to get the best infrastructure performance (across RPCs, IPFS, etc.) - you can learn more about creating and using API keys [here](https://portal.thirdweb.com/api-keys).

 ### Instantiating the SDK